 - Collisions may happen.
 MD5 is no longer recommended for any security needs.
 SHA-256 trumps MD5.

 - The MD5 tool may tax your system performance while creating and comparing checksums for a collection of assets.
 SHA-256 is even more taxing on a system.
-SHA-1 may be less taxing on a system.
+SHA-1 may be less taxing on a system, but can also have collisions (not good for security).

 - This does not necessarily identify nor eliminate all duplicates, but MD5 can help address most of the them.